QTM 106Luciferianism and the Christian Response

 “Therefore, just as sin entered the world through one man, and death through sin, and in this way death came to all people, because all sinned.”
 (Romans 5:12, NIV [E])

-- [Audit Note]: The serpent's claim contained partial truth—their eyes were opened (Genesis 3:7 [E]), and they did gain knowledge of good and evil (Genesis 3:22 [E]).
-However, the "knowledge" gained was experiential knowledge of evil (shame, fear, death), not the godlike wisdom promised.
-They became "like God" only in the most ironic sense: aware of moral categories but now corrupted by them.
-The serpent's exploit was not a lie of content but a lie of framing—promising enlightenment while delivering degradation.
+- Note: The serpent's claim was partly true—their eyes were opened (Genesis 3:7 [E]), and they did gain knowledge of good and evil (Genesis 3:22 [E]).
+But the "knowledge" they got was the experience of evil (shame, fear, death), not the godlike wisdom promised.
+They became "like God" only in a sad sense: they knew good and evil but were now broken by that knowledge.
+The serpent's trick was not a flat lie but a twist—promising enlightenment and delivering ruin.

-- The Logic [I]: Salvation is viewed as an escape from the Creator's laws.
-This Dualism is an external philosophical overlay read back into the text, not a conclusion derived from the biblical data itself.
+- Logic [I]: Salvation is seen as escape from the Creator's laws.
+This dualism is an idea read into the Bible, not something the text itself teaches.

 "In the beginning was the Word...
 Through him all things were made; without him nothing was made that has been made."
 (John 1:1–3, NIV [E])